-- 1. This Protocol is open for signature at the concluding meeting of the Diplomatic Conference for the Adoption of the Draft Protocol on Matters Specific to Space Property and will remain open for signature by all Contracting States at [] until []. - 2.
-This Protocol is subject to ratification, acceptance or approval of Contracting States that have signed it. - 3.
-This Protocol is open for accession by all States that are not signatory Contracting States as from the date it is open for signature.
+1. - This Protocol is open for signature at the concluding meeting of the Diplomatic Conference for the Adoption of the Protocol to the UNIDROIT Convention on International Interests in Mobile Equipment on Matters Specific to Space Property and will remain open for signature by all Contracting States at [] until [].

+2. - This Protocol is subject to ratification, acceptance or approval of Contracting States that have signed it.

+3. - This Protocol is open for accession by all States that are not signatory Contracting States as from the date it is open for signature.

-4. - Ratification, acceptance, approval or accession is effected by the deposit of a formal instrument to that effect with the depositary.15
+4. - Ratification, acceptance, approval or accession is effected by the deposit of a formal instrument to that effect with the depositary.14